 Flex Loans, also offered through Maryland Mortgage Program, provide grants or no-interest, deferred loans for assistance with down payment and/or closing costs.
 These are not restricted to first-time buyers and repeat homeowners may also be eligible.
-First time homeowners may be able to layer the mortgage credit certificate with a flex loan.
+First-time homeowners may be able to layer the mortgage credit certificate with a flex loan.
 There are a few options in the line of Flex Loans with different benefits.
 Be sure to visit the website to learn more.

 Financial assistance may be offered by several various organizations.
 For example, your employer, homebuilders, or real estate developers may offer alternative financial assistance programs for new buyers.
-For eligible borrowers who receive assistance from any of these or similar organizations but choose a Maryland DHCD mortgage, the Partner Match program will match those funds up to $2,500 in a no-interest deferred loan to be used as down payment assistance.
-See website for details and eligibility criteria.
+For eligible borrowers who receive assistance from any of these or similar organizations but choose a Maryland DHCD mortgage, the Partner Match program will match those funds up to $2,500 in a no-interest deferred loan to be used as a down payment assistance.
+See the website for details and eligibility criteria.

 Maryland SmartBuy 2.0

 Are you ready to settle down, but worried about your student debt?
 MMP’s SmartBuy 2.0 program allows individuals with student debt to purchase a home in the state of Maryland that meets the program’s preferred guidelines.
-The homebuyer must have existing debt of at least $1,000 and the full student debt for at least one of the borrowers must be completely paid off to qualify.
+The homebuyer must have an existing debt of at least $1,000 and the full student debt for at least one of the borrowers must be completely paid off to qualify.
 Financing for Maryland SmartBuy 2.0 provides up to 15% of the purchase price for the borrower to pay off their student debt.
 The maximum payoff amount is $30,000.
 To see more details and learn about eligibility criteria, visit their website.